 While the School of Nursing does not provide monetary payment to preceptors, the NC Area Health Education Centers (AHEC) program is able to provide preceptor payment to community providers for certain approved courses.
 Other tangible benefits include documentation of precepted hours to use towards recertification and license renewal and electronic access to the AHEC Digital Library and UNC Health Sciences Library resources (including UpToDate).

-LEARNING MORE ABOUT PRECEPTING
+ADDITIONAL RESOURCES ABOUT PRECEPTING

 Here are some excellent resources to help you make the most of the precepting experience: